The Secret Agent (2025 film): Release

 The film had its world premiere at the main competition of the 2025 Cannes Film Festival on 18 May, receiving a 13-minute long standing ovation, and was the most awarded film in the festival.
-It competed for the Palme d'Or, winning the Best Actor prize for Wagner Moura (the first Brazilian actor to win it) and the Best Director prize for Mendonça Filho (the second Brazilian filmmaker to win it after Glauber Rocha in 1967).
+It competed for the Palme d'Or, winning the Best Actor prize for Wagner Moura (the first Brazilian actor to win it) and the Best Director prize for Mendonça Filho (the second Brazilian filmmaker to win it after Glauber Rocha in 1969).
 A few days after its premiere, Neon acquired North American distribution rights to the film, while Mubi acquired the rights for the United Kingdom, Ireland, Hispanic America, and India.

 The Secret Agent had its North American premiere at the Main Program of the 52nd Telluride Film Festival.
-At the 2025 Toronto International Film Festival it received a gala screening the Special Presentations section.
+At the 2025 Toronto International Film Festival it received a gala screening in the Special Presentations section.
 It was also screened at the Main Slate at the 2025 New York Film Festival.
-In October, it was screened in the "Best of 2025" section of the 20th Rome Film Festival and at the Adelaide Film Festival.
+In October, it was screened in the Best of 2025 section of the 20th Rome Film Festival, the Thrill strand of the 69th BFI London Film Festival, and at the Adelaide Film Festival.

 The film's Brazilian premiere took place on 10 September 2025 at the Cinema São Luiz.

 It received a wide theatrical release in Brazil and Germany on 6 November 2025.
-Neon will release the film in North American theaters on 26 November.
-It will receive a theatrical release on 17 December by Ad Vitam in France.
+Neon released the film in North American theaters on 26 November.
+It received a theatrical release on 17 December by Ad Vitam in France.

 Reception

 Box office

 On its opening weekend in Brazil, The Secret Agent had 273,000 admissions, grossing R$6.6 million at the box office, topping Predator: Badlands debut weekend (R$5.7 million) and Black Phone 2 fourth weekend (R$1.8 million).
-By the end of it's first full week, alongside September and October previews, the film had surpassed 500,000 admissions and R$10 million at the box office.

-By 16 November 2025, The Secret Agent had 667,000 admissions in Brazil, grossing R$14 million at the box office.
+By the end of its first full week, alongside September and October previews, the film had surpassed 500,000 admissions and R$10 million at the box office.
+By 16 March 2026, The Secret Agent had 2.5 million admissions in Brazil, grossing R$52 million ($9.9 million) and surpassing Bacurau as Mendonça's highest-grossing film.

+In its limited release weekend in the United States, The Secret Agent grossed $71k on the 5-day opening Thanksgiving holiday, with an average $23k per theatre, beating I'm Still Here’s previous record for Brazilian productions opening weekend in the U.S. By 19 March 2026, the film had grossed $4.3 million in its limited 312 theatres run at the U.S. box office.

+On its opening weekend in France, The Secret Agent had more than 100,000 admissions, grossing $726k over 186 theatres.
+By 1 February 2026 the film had grossed $3.3 million at the French box office with +400,000 admissions, bringing its international box office total to $12.6 million.